 Be confident but not cocky.
 Shake hands, make eye contact, talk in an even-toned voice, don’t whisper, but don’t yell.
 Speak in a normal voice, don’t crack jokes, and don’t use many slang words or phrases.
 Don’t jabber away, be polite, and ask practical questions.

 The interviewer will take notice of people who talk too much or too little.

 When the job is described, don’t list what you like to do or don’t like to do.
 If there are aspects of the job you are not good at, indicate that you are willing to learn more about doing these tasks.

 Don’t bad mouth prior employers.
 The interviewer is interested in what you can bring to the company that is of benefit.
 They don’t want a laundry list of what you didn’t like about your previous employer.

-Many people will just wait around for the company to call them.
-If you make the follow up calls, then they become aware of the fact that you are actually interested in working for them.
+Many people will wait around for the company to call them.
+If you make the follow-up calls, they become aware that you are actually interested in working for them.